bnguyen527/8-puzzle-solver/README.txt

 plot the results:
     python hw1.py -r num_instances

-Additionally, data from the num_instances runs is stored in 'sol_depths.pkl' and 'num_expanded_dict.pkl' in the same directory.
+Additionally, data from the num_instances runs and the algorithm efficiency graph are stored in 'sol_depths.pkl', 'num_expanded_dict.pkl', and 'algorithm_efficiency.png', respectively, in the same directory.